pksingh21/tmdb-like-movie-app/README.md

-# Template bottom tabs with auth flow (Typescript)
+# TMDB MOVIE APP

-Typescript Template starter with React Navigation Bottom Tabs and Supabase auth using React Context
+Typescript Template starter with React Navigation Bottom Tabs and Supabase auth using React Context used to make the TMDB movie app

 # Preview